-California dentists and hygienists may have their professional licenses suspended or revoked if they are convicted of certain crimes that are “substantially related” to the qualifications and duties of a dentist.
+As a California dentist or dental hygienist, you could have your professional license suspended or even revoked if you get convicted of certain crimes that the Dental Board considers to be “substantially related” to the qualifications and duties of the position.
+These crimes typically involve fraud, theft, or violence.

 - having a past criminal conviction, from any time, that is for a serious offense (such as murder, rape, or grand theft), or